pokeyjess/Twitterclone/README.md

 ## Work in progress

-Still need to add some styling and formatting to the project!
+I still need to add some more styling and formatting to the project!
 I'm hoping to also add some screenshots.

-I am already working on an updated version, and have some ideas for fetaures I'd like to add/improve.
+I am already working on an updated version, and have some ideas for features I'd like to add/improve.
 As I grow my Django skills, hopefully the functionality of my Twitterclone will grow as well.
+I am open to suggestions!

 Once changes are made, the repo and this README will be updated.
 Stay tuned!